-When publishing your documents to a Scroll Viewport help center site, assigning Context Keys to pages enables you to generate stable links to your articles that can be used for context-sensitive help links in your product.
+When publishing your documents to a Scroll Viewport help center site or exporting to HTML, assigning Context Keys to pages enables you to generate stable links to your articles that can be used for context-sensitive help links in your product.

 Context keys address this problem by allowing to add a unique identifier for your page that you can share with readers or embed in your product, and reassign it later if you need it to point to a different page.